 Before joining Northwestern's education department, Dr. Heitritter served as a language arts consultant and taught at both public and Christian elementary schools.

 - Diagnosis and Correction of Reading Problems

-Diagnosis and Correction of Reading Problems This course focuses on the role of the assessment and remediation of reading problems.
+(3 credits) (Writing intensive) Diagnosis and Correction of Reading Problems focuses both on the role of formative and summative assessment in the teaching of reading.
+In addition, significant attention is paid to the remediation of reading problems.
 Students will study the design, development, implementation and evaluation of remediation for students with reading problems, including diagnostic and prescriptive procedures for individuals and groups of students.
+Students will be required to write and revise their work for professional audiences.
 Formal and informal assessment procedures will be examined.
+Writing is a significant part of each exam.Note: A practicum experience is a key component of this course.
+This course includes a field experience.
 Prerequisites: EDU326, admission into teacher education program, and concurrent enrollment in EDU328.
-A 10 hour practicum experience is a key component of this course.
-(3 credits)